oferwald/transposh/readme.txt

 Please make sure you are using PHP5 and up, PHP4 is not supported

+= I am getting blank pages instead of translated pages =

+Increase the php memory limits or ask your provider to do so

 = I want my own css image with less flags =

 This is on our todo list